About this recipe

 Ingredient notes

-- Pinto or black beans – Choose one variety and sort through them before cooking.
+- Pinto or black beans: Choose one variety and sort through them before cooking.
 Discard pebbles or broken beans.

-- Onion—White, yellow, or red onion all work.
+- Onion: White, yellow, or red onion all work.
 In a pinch, dried onion can also be used.

-- Oil – Avocado oil is my go-to for flavor and health, but olive oil or vegetable oil works too.
+- Oil: Avocado oil is my go-to for flavor and health, but olive oil or vegetable oil works too.

-How to make refried beans fast?
+How to make refried beans fast

 Best way to sort beans

-- Look for Impurities: Carefully examine the beans.
+- Look for impurities: Carefully examine the beans.
 Look for small stones, pieces of dirt or other debris, and broken, shriveled, or discolored beans.

-- Remove Impurities: When you spot an impurity or a bad bean, pick it up and discard it.
+- Remove impurities: When you spot an impurity or a bad bean, pick it up and discard it.

 - Creamy refried beans: Stir in a spoonful of cashew cream or vegan sour cream after mashing.

-- Spicy refried beans: Add a chopped jalapeño or a dash of chipotle powder when sautéing the onion.
+- Spicy refried beans: Add a chopped jalapeno or a dash of chipotle powder when sauteing the onion.

 - Hearty refried beans: Stir in cooked quinoa or brown rice for extra protein.